APLMOOC/APLMOOC/docs/course/ch5/part2.md

 # Anything can be a scalar
----

-This part will cover:
+!!! abstract "This part will cover"

     - Nested arrays
     - Enclose
     - Disclose
     - Nest
     - Each
     - Tally

+---

 In order to create a nested array out of another array, the enclose ⊂ operator can be used.